All about that gear

 There was once a time when I was more focused on the gear rather than actually producing content.
-It happened when I wanted to get into filmmaking and was just obsessed looking at fancy gear.
-I made comprehensive lists in my notes, and wasted a lot of time searching for expensive gear on B&H, eBay, and other retail sites.
+It happened when I wanted to get into filmmaking and was just obsessed with looking at fancy gear.
+I made comprehensive lists in my notes and wasted a lot of time searching for expensive gear on B&H, eBay, and other retail sites.

 I was able to get some pretty nice equipment at affordable prices, but at the end of the day, I never made anything, and I wasn't happy with what I was doing.
-That is when I knew something had to change, so thats when I made the decision to stop caring about gear and to just enjoy the art regardless of what gear I was using.
+That is when I knew something had to change, so that's when I made the decision to stop caring about gear and to just enjoy the art regardless of what gear I was using.

-Throughout this article I will also provide images that I have captured using my humble Nikon D5200 with some very basic lenses.
+Throughout this article, I will also provide images that I have captured using my humble Nikon D5200 with some very basic lenses.

-A lie that Many believe
+A lie that many believe

 Just because something is more expensive doesn't mean it is better for you!
 If you don't know what you're paying for, then why are you purchasing it?
-More often than not, you need a lot less than you think, and would be more satisfied using equipment that is more simple, less complicated, and more affordable.
+More often than not, you need a lot less than you think and would be more satisfied using equipment that is more simple, less complicated, and more affordable.
 A great saying in the photography community is "the best camera is the one you have."

-#2 - Brand Names
+2 - Brand names

 As a side note, professionals will buy expensive products to set themselves apart to impress their clients.
-It is actually pretty smart, but if you're not a professional, just understand that you don't need that ultra expensive accessory.
+It is actually pretty smart, but if you're not a professional, just understand that you don't need that ultra-expensive accessory.

-#3 - Rugged Materials
+3 - Rugged materials

-Keep in mind that products that are precision manufactured with high quality materials are only to be used by busy professionals, studios, and schools.
+Keep in mind that products that are precision manufactured with high-quality materials are only to be used by busy professionals, studios, and schools.
 Because product performance reliability that can also withstand the environment is the best thing you can get as a working professional.

 Basic economics here!
 If there is a low demand for a pro-grade product that isn't worth being mass manufactured, that usually increases the cost and time to have it created.
-What ever that cost is, expect to pay five times more than that to purchase it.
-Thats a big markup you may think!
+Whatever that cost is, expect to pay five times more than that to purchase it.
+That's a big markup you may think!
 Well, remember that companies also have to pay for the cost of doing business.
 This includes all of their employees, contracts, advertisements, legal fees, taxes, etc.

-Additionally, a lot of product parts may need to be carefully fabricated (e.g. hand assembled) because the fail tolerance of these products have to be extremely low.
+Additionally, a lot of product parts may need to be carefully fabricated (e.g. hand assembled) because the fail tolerance of these products has to be extremely low.
 Why?
 Because people that have a lot of money to spend also have expectations of what they invest into.
 They also have lawyers.

-#5 - Features & Marketing
+5 - Features & marketing

 Do you really need that $6,000 camera?
 Do you even know what you are actually buying?
-Lots of features that you probably won't ever use equals high quality marketing that you get sucked into!
+Lots of features that you probably won't ever use equals high-quality marketing that you get sucked into!
 Product companies know how to advertise to people like you and me, with all of the new and improved fancy features their product can do for us.

 The main thing I look for when buying a new camera is the functionality and ergonomics.
 That is in other words, how efficiently I can focus and adjust all of the settings manually.
 Being able to use dual cards and shoot in RAW with good color science is also a requirement for me.

 Absolutely not!
 Most of the time that is just marketing getting to your head (remember what I said above?).
 However, that is not to say that gear doesn't matter.
-From a professionals perspective, we see the equipment we use as tools to help us.
+From a professional's perspective, we see the equipment we use as tools to help us.

-Gear Cannot buy Talent
+Gear cannot buy talent

 This cannot be emphasized enough!
 It disturbs me when I find other photographers buying gear thinking it will improve their art.